Soka Gakkai: "Life force" and "Human Revolution"

 Soka Gakkai teaches that this "self-induced change in each individual" – which Josei Toda began referring to as "human revolution" – is what leads to happiness and peace.

 Josei Toda studied a passage from the Immeasurable Meanings Sutra (considered the introduction to the Lotus Sutra) that describes Buddhahood by means of 34 negations – for example, that it is "neither being nor non-being, this nor that, square nor round".
 From this, he concluded that "Buddha" is life or life force.

 Toda considered the concept of "Buddha as life (force)" means that Buddhism entails transforming society.
 Ikeda has been quoted as saying, "Faith is firm belief in the universe and the life force.
 Only a person of firm faith can lead a good and vigorous life [...]
 Buddhist doctrine is a philosophy that has human life as its ultimate object, and our Human Revolution movement is an act of reform aimed at opening up the inner universe, the creative life force within each individual, and leading to human freedom."

 The concept of life force is central to the Soka Gakkai's conception of the role of religion and the application of Nichiren's teachings.
 Ikeda states that "[o]ur health, courage, wisdom, joy, desire to improve, self-discipline, and so on, could all be said to depend on our life force".

 Oneness of mentor and disciple

 The Soka Gakkai liturgy refers to all of its first three presidents – Tsunesabura Makiguchi, Josei Toda, and Daisaku Ikeda – as "the eternal mentors of kosen-rufu".
-The organization's current leader, Ikeda, is revered by members.
+The organization's former leader, Ikeda, is revered by members.
 The relationship between members and their mentors is referred to as "the oneness of mentor and disciple".
 The mentor is to lead and thereby improve the lives of his disciples.
 The mentor's actions are seen as giving disciples confidence in their own unrealized potential.
 The role of disciples is seen as supporting their mentor and realizing his vision using their unique abilities and circumstances.

 Since the mid-1990s, the issue of the oneness of mentor and disciple has received more prominence in Soka Gakkai.
 There is a strong emphasis on "cultivating all members [...] in discipleship" through forging "affective one-to-one relationships with Ikeda".